Preparing for disasters: Take it one step at a time

 September is National Preparedness Month.

-COLUMBIA, Mo. – The catastrophic flooding in Texas underlines the need for families to prepare for disaster, says a University of Missouri Extension human development specialist.
+COLUMBIA, Mo. – The catastrophic damage left by Hurricane Ida as it charged through the eastern U.S. underlines the need for families to prepare for disaster, says a University of Missouri Extension human development specialist.

 Hurricanes and tropical storms rarely threaten the Show-Me State, but Missouri does see its fair share of flooding and extreme weather, including drought, devastating straight-line winds and tornadoes, and severe winter storms, says Sherry Nelson.